QuentinRa/blog.quentinra.dev/proj/methods/index.md

 That's something I came up with... or [not](https://gist.github.com/zsup/9434452).

-I trough according to the agile method, that It's better when a programmer know what we are asking him to code.
-So using this method, you should write the documentation and the programmer must code according to the documentation.
+I trough, according to the agile method, that it's better when a programmer know what we are asking him to code before starting to code.
+The idea is that you should write the documentation first, and the programmer must code exactly what's written in the documentation.
 If something needs to be changed, then changing the documentation comes first.

-This is a sort of "design by contract" kind of methods but it sure helps to have a clear (and not too long) description about what one should code.
+This is a sort of "design by contract" kind of method, but it sure helps to have a clear (and not too long) description about what one should code.

-**Writing documentation is tiring through** so don't forget **YAGNI**: don't code things that are not needing right now ("I will need this later") because that also means here more documentation.
+**Writing documentation is tiring through** so don't forget **YAGNI**: don't code things that you aren't needing right now ("I will need this later"), since, here, that also means more documentation.

 <hr class="sl">

 ## Data-driven programming

-*note*: beware that data-driven is also used BigData but that's not the same, we even added "programming".
+*note*: beware that "data-driven" is also a term used BigData but that's not the same, we even added "programming".

-For this one, you don't need a course, you are most likely using it.
+For this one, you don't need a course, you are most likely already using it.
 Simply make a program that will adapt itself according to the data provided.

 Something like making a file for the configuration